 The ABS assumed knowledge builds directly on the TC PAR course, albeit it's relatively important to have a good grip of the TC Financial Accounting course too.
 TPS ABS looks at how to audit a set of financial statements, and as such Financial Accounting plays a pivotal part in understanding those financial statements.

 It’s really important that you can take the basic knowledge from TC PAR (e.g audit process, risks, controls and substantive testing) and be able to apply your knowledge in more complex scenarios.
 It’s not uncommon at ABS to analyse several pages worth of information about a business, and then make recommendations regarding the risks and controls for that business.

 Testing your assumed knowledge

 Your assumed knowledge is so important that we require you to complete a test of assumed knowledge (‘TOAK’) for each subject.
-This will be electronic – you will sit it on the same eNetAssess system that you might have used for some of your TC tests and exams.
-The links for the TOAKs are as follows:
+This will be electronic – you will sit it using the same Surpass system that you might have used for some of your TC tests and exams.

 Three tips for getting started

 We’ve given you step-by-step guidance for each of the pre-course weeks, identifying which of the TC modules are most crucial for all the TPS subjects.
 Check out the recommended timetable you received with your joining instructions to see what we recommend you do and when.

 We’ve also given you access to assumed knowledge quizzes on CABLE.
 Your approach should be to try all of these quizzes before looking back at the TC modules.

 If you get at least 80% in a quiz you shouldn’t need to revisit that TC module in detail.
 If you get less than 80% then you need to go back and address your weaknesses in that TC module before coming to TPS.

 It's as simple as that!
 The results will be reported to your firm.